 You can find much more about my love of the less critically lauded corners of cinema, from Michael Caine and Elvis Presley movies to creaky old sci-fi and ‘Video Nasties’, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-You can find the edition of It’s Good, Except It Sucks with Hanna Flint on Agent Carter here.
+You can find It’s Good, Except It Sucks with Hanna Flint on Agent Carter here.
+You can also hear Stephen O’Brien on Captain America: The Winter Soldier here and Mitch Benn on Captain America: Civil War here.

 Melanie has also appeared on Tim’s nostalgia podcast Looks Unfamiliar talking about Kelly Monteith, Aubrey, Kellogg’s Rise And Shine, Patty’s World, Mustard Mind, The Man Who Juggled Blocks On Variety Shows and Rimmel Coffee Shimmer; you can find it here.